 The goal of any screening technique should be to identify and treat women who are at high risk of fracture without exposing women who are at low risk of fracture to potentially dangerous drugs.
 We believe DEXA, when used alone, fails this goal.
 For these reasons, the National Women’s Health Network supports attempts to develop more precise and useful screening techniques.

-This fact sheet will explore the developments in alternative screening technologies that could replace or improve DEXA.
+This consumer health information will explore the developments in alternative screening technologies that could replace or improve DEXA.
 There have also been attempts to combine the bone density assessment provided by DEXA with clinical risk factors to produce a more accurate measurement to quantify risk.
-These algorithms have great implications for treatment decisions and will be presented in this fact sheet as well.
+These algorithms have great implications for treatment decisions and will be presented in this content as well.

 High Resolution Magnetic Resonance Imaging (3TMRI)